image

 Operator

-Thank you.
-[Operator Instructions].
-Our first question comes from Mitra Ramgopal with Sidoti.
-Your line is now open..
+[Operator Instructions] And our first question comes from the line of Dana Hambly with Stephens.
+Your line is open..

 Mark Heaney